Daskie/qcon/README.md

 JSON5 is great, but there are a few things I don't like that motivated the creation of QCON.
-Most notably, it lacks a datetime type, and some of its features (such as unquoted keys) add considerable parser complexity/cost without providing meaninful benefit, in my opinion.
+Most notably, it lacks a datetime type, and some of its features (such as unquoted keys) add considerable parser complexity/cost without providing meaningful benefit, in my opinion.

 *Some minor differences omitted*